-[Date]

-meds Pharmaceuticals US, Inc. (the "Company") announced today that D. Boral Capital Securities, LLC, acting as representative for the underwriters in the Company's ent public offering of shares of the Company's common stock, is [waiving] [releasing] a lock-up restriction with respect to shares of the Company's unon stock held by [certain officers or directors] [an officer or director] of the Company.
-The [waiver] [release] will take effect on, 20, and the shares may
+[Date] Apimeds Pharmaceuticals US, Inc. (the "Company") announced today that D. Boral Capital LLC, acting as representative for the underwriters in the Company's recent public offering of shares of the Company's common stock, is [waiving] [releasing] a lock-up restriction with respect to shares of the Company's common stock held by [certain officers or directors] [an officer or director] of the Company.
+The [waiver] [release] will take effect on, 20, and the shares may be sold on or after such date.
+This press release is not an offer or sale of the securities in the United States or in any other jurisdiction where such offer or sale is prohibited, and such securities may not be offered or sold in the United States absent registration or an exemption from registration under the Securities Act of 1933, as amended.
 Ex.
 C-1